JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-The experimental evaluation is guided by these hypotheses: \begin{itemize} \item \textbf{H1}: Completeness: Our approach is at least as complete as the witness-generation approach.
-Here ``completeness'' refers to the set of inclusion problems that the algorithm is able to solve without a time limit. \item \textbf{H2}: Efficiency: Our approach is at least as efficient as the rule-based approach. \item \textbf{H3}: \emph{Significant} increase in coverage: The combined effect of completeness and efficiency leads to a significant increase in the ability to analyze complex schemas.
-By complex sche\-mas, we refer to schemas that are larger in size.
+{\textbf{H3}: \emph{Significant} increase in coverage:}\ \ The combined effect of completeness and efficiency leads to a significant increase in the ability to analyze large and complex schemas. \hide{ \begin{itemize} \item \textbf{H1}: Completeness: Our approach is at least as complete as the witness-generation approach.
+Here ``completeness'' refers to the set of inclusion problems that the algorithm is able to solve without a time limit. \item \textbf{H2}: Efficiency: Our approach is at least as efficient as the rule-based approach. \item \textbf{H3}: \emph{Significant} increase in coverage: The combined effect of completeness and efficiency leads to a significant increase in the ability to analyze large and complex schemas.

-\end{itemize}
+\end{itemize}}